MMACS11DC1-2025/class-exercises-salomimi/4.4/README.md

 - [ ] Code must be well commented to enhance readability (2 pts)
-- [ ] Test cases with expected vs actual results (2 pts)
-- [ ] Screenshots of visual outputs for each test case (2 pts)
-- [ ] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
-(2 pts)

 - [ ] Documentation of debugging and testing process in README.md (2 pts)
-- [ ] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts